LCM-org/group6_BDM/README.md

 ## Conclusion
-The logistic regression model built in this project can be used to predict employee attrition at a company.
-The feature importance analysis shows that factors such as job satisfaction, work-life balance and performance rating have a significant impact on employee attrition.
-Companies can use the insights from this analysis to take appropriate actions to reduce employee turnover and improve employee satisfaction.
+The logistic regression model built in this project can be used by companies to predict employee attrition and take necessary actions to prevent it.
+By identifying the factors that lead to attrition, companies can improve the work environment and retain their employees.